Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Related Work

-\textbf{Embedding Watermark into DNN Parameters.} Uchida et.al~\cite{uchida2017embedding} firstly proposes to embed watermark into the parameters of DNNs through imposing an additional regularization term on the distribution of weights.
+\textbf{Embedding Watermark into DNN Parameters.} Uchida et.al~\cite{uchida2017embedding} firstly proposes to embed watermarks into the parameters of DNNs by imposing an additional regularization term on the distribution of weights.
 By verifying the specific statistical bias in weights, the developers can claim ownership of the model.
 A more recent work \cite{fan2019rethinking} proposes a new ownership verification scheme by embedding special "passport" layers into the model architecture.
 Model owners keep the passport layer weights secret from unauthorized parties.
-For this series of work, model owners usually need white-box access (model owner is granted to check model parameters) for watermark verification, which is not piratical in many real-world scenarios.
+For this series of work, model owners usually need white-box access for watermark verification, which is not piratical in many real-world scenarios.

 \textbf{Embedding Watermark in DNN Outcomes.} The second category of watermarking techniques works by embedding watermarks in the prediction results of models.
-A frequently used technique is the emerging backdoor attack approach~\cite{tang2020embarrassingly, gu2017badnets}, where applying pre-designed trigger patterns on the input could precisely manipulate the outputs of DNNs, e.g., misclassifying inputs into a target label.
+A frequently used technique is the emerging backdoor attack approach~\cite{tang2020embarrassingly, gu2019badnets}, where applying pre-designed trigger patterns on the input could precisely manipulate the outputs of DNNs, e.g., misclassifying inputs into a target label.
 Taking inspiration from the threat model of a backdoor attack, the model owners could inject a backdoor into the DNNs during the training process and utilize the secret trigger pattern as the watermark for remote ownership verification.
 For this kind of work, model owners only need black-box access (e.g., requiring prediction results remotely from APIs) for watermark verification, which is more practical in real-world scenarios.

-\textbf{Limitations of Existing Watermarking Methods.} Both aforementioned watermarking schemes have some intrinsic drawback.
-When embedding watermark into model parameters, the white-box access verification schemes greatly limit its application in real-world applications.
-Also, some work points out that these kinds of watermark are easily detectable \cite{wang2019attacks}.
-For the trigger-based watermarking schemes, a classic transfer-learning process can easily remove the injected watermark.
-The adversaries could remove the original fully-connected layer and use the features extracted from the remaining network to train a new model.
-Also, it is argued that after running the verification scheme against a stolen model, adversaries are in possession of the trigger set, which enables them to easily remove the watermark \cite{hitaj2018have}.